gridsum/DataflowEx/README.md

 > **Note:** The Dataflow class exposes a **CompletionTask** property (just like IDataflowBlock.Completion) to represent the life of the whole dataflow.
 The whole dataflow won't complete till every single child block in the flow completes .
 Here in the example we await on the task to make sure the dataflow completes.
 More on this topic below.

-By the way, Dataflow&lt;TIn&gt; provides some helper methods to boost productivity:
+By the way, Dataflow&lt;TIn&gt; provides some helper methods to boost productivity.
+To achieve the same effect:
 ```c#
 var aggregatorFlow = new AggregatorFlow();
 await aggregatorFlow.ProcessAsync(new[] { "a=1", "b=2", "a=5" }, completeFlowOnFinish:true);
 Console.WriteLine("sum(a) = {0}", aggregatorFlow.Result["a"]); //prints sum(a) = 6
 ```
-It is now that easy with <kbd>ProcessAsync</kbd> :)
+It is now that easy with <kbd>ProcessAsync</kbd> as DataflowEx handles the tedious Post-and-complete boilerplate code for you :)

 This is the basic idea of DataflowEx which empowers you with a fully functional handle of your dataflow graph.
 Find more in the following topics.

-Understanding Dataflow abstract classes
+Understanding class Dataflow
 -------------
 IDataflowBlock is the fundamental piece in TPL Dataflow while IDataflow is the counterpart in DataflowEx.
 Take a look at the IDataflow design:
 ```c#